getdock/public-docs/README.md

 [Complete list of Attributes passed for full scope](dock-full-scope-data.rst).

-For any questions pl contact:  _engineering@dock.io_
+For any questions or comments please contact:  _engineering@dock.io_

 _The DOCK protocol is in beta right now & documentation is subject to change_